I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Kimi K2.6 | 0.8517 |

-Step 5. evaluate (Quality Improvement by the Numbers)
+Step 5. evaluate (Quality Improvement in Numbers)

 model-router evaluate \